Bright Ideas Grant Program

 Blue Ridge Electric is celebrating its 21st year of offering Bright Ideas grants as part of our support and commitment to education.
 To date, Blue Ridge Electric has awarded more than $360,000 and provided direct funding assistance that has impacted over 100,000 students through 449 different grants.

 Applications and full details of the Bright Ideas program can be found at ncbrightideas.com.
 All applications must be submitted online at the website above.
 For more information, please contact Grey Scheer, director of community relations, or visit ncbrightideas.com.
 Here you will be able to see sample applications, apply online and get the answer to most any question you may have about your "bright idea.”
-(Note: online applications will not be accepted until April 1, 2016 through September 30, 2016.)
+(Note: online applications will be accepted April 1, 2016 through September 15, 2016.)

 For the 2015 school year, Blue Ridge Electric received 87 Bright Ideas grant applications from schools in its service area of Caldwell, Watauga, Ashe, Alleghany, Avery and Wilkes counties.
 Funds totaling $21,307 were awarded directly to 24 classrooms and teachers to benefit thousands of area students, teachers, schools and communities.

 Blue Ridge Electric is part of several North Carolina electric cooperatives providing Bright Ideas grants.
 Together, we have provided over $9.1 million for North Carolina teachers and students.